sturnberg/OCS-Docs/OCS/Concepts/sds/streams.md

 A stream must include a `TypeId` that references the identifier of an existing type.
 Stream management using the .NET SDS client libraries is performed through `ISdsMetadataService`.
 Create the `ISdsMetadataService`, using one of the ``Service.GetMetadataService()`` factory methods.

+## Streams Metadata and Tags
+Stream metadata is represented as a dictionary of string keys and associated string values.
+It can be used to associate additional information with a stream.
+Stream tags are represented as a list of strings.
+Tags can be used to categorize or denote special attributes of streams.
+The Stream Metadata API And Stream Tags API do not accept the search query parameter in their respective Get calls.
+However, stream tags and metadata can be used as criteria in search query strings to return Stream results with the [Stream](xref:sdsStreams) API.